Pomax/are-we-flying/docs/index.md

 }
 ```

-With that, all that's left is making sure that the `set` and `trigger` calls to the API will only work for authenticated clients:
+With that, all that's left is to make sure that the `set` and `trigger` calls to the API only work for authenticated clients:

 ```js
 ...